SnipodZ/AWS-Jam/README.md

-# AWS-Jam
+# AWS
-AWS Jam projects in preparation of the SpainSkills 2026 competition
+In this repository I'm going to share my journey of preparation for the 2026 SpainSkills competition.
+For said competition, I'm using AWS Jam and AWS Academy